-Elie Weiss 49 years
+Elie Y. Weiss 51 years

-Director since 2007; engaged in real estate development since 1997; Mr. Weiss is currently CEO of Five Forty Investments and a principal in a restaurant development and operating group, Paladar Restaurant Group.
-Executive Vice President of Robert Stark Enterprises, Inc., a company engaged in the development and management of retail, office and multi-family residential properties from 1997 to 2007; President of Real Estate for American Greetings from 2013 to 2017.
-He is also actively engaged in managing his personal real estate investments.
-He is the son-in-law of Gary Hurand.
-His real estate and entrepreneurial experiences makes him a valuable member of our board.
+Director since 2007; engaged in real estate development since 1997; since 2007, Mr. Weiss has served as CEO of Five Forty Real Estate, a family office that manages various investments, and since 2017, he has been a principal at Ponsky Capital Partners, a real estate private equity sponsor at which he is chair of the investment committee; from 1997 to 2007, Executive Vice President of Robert Stark Enterprises, Inc., a company engaged in the development and management of retail, office and multi-family residential properties; President of Real Estate for American Greetings from 2013 to 2017.
+Mr. Weiss brings to our board his real estate and entrepreneurial business experiences.